 If the teeth are not in proper position, orthodontics may be needed to reposition the teeth, allowing them to fit together harmoniously.
 Dr. McLauchlin is an Invisalign provider and may recommend this orthodontic treatment option when appropriate for restoring balance to the bite and supporting long term dental health.

 In cases where teeth have been significantly worn and damaged restorative dentistry may be needed to bring the teeth back to their proper health and beauty.
-Dr. McLauchlin may use dental crowns, porcelain veneers, or cosmetic tooth bonding to restore teeth.
+Dr. McLauchlin and Dr. Bare may use dental crowns, porcelain veneers, or cosmetic tooth bonding to restore teeth.